Nordic Capital Fund V in Private Equity Value Creation Hall of Fame

 Tel: +46 8 440 50 50

 Nordic Capital is a leading private equity investor with a resolute commitment to creating stronger, sustainable businesses through operational improvement and transformative growth.
 Nordic Capital focuses on selected regions and sectors where it has deep experience and a long history.
-Core sectors are Healthcare, Technology & Payments, Financial Services and in addition, Industrial & Business Services and Consumer.
-Key regions are Northern Europe and globally for Healthcare.
-Since inception in 1989, Nordic Capital has invested more than EUR 14 billion in over 100 investments.
-The Nordic Capital vehicles are based in Jersey.
-They are advised by several advisory entities based in Sweden, Denmark, Finland, Norway, Germany, the UK and the US, any or all of which are referred to as Nordic Capital Advisors.
-For further information about Nordic Capital, please visit www.nordiccapital.com
+Focus sectors are Healthcare, Technology & Payments, Financial Services, and selectively, Industrial & Business Services.
+Key regions are Europe and globally for Healthcare and Technology & Payments investments.
+Since inception in 1989, Nordic Capital has invested more than EUR 19 billion in over 120 investments.
+The most recent entities are Nordic Capital X with EUR 6.1 billion in committed capital and Nordic Capital Evolution with EUR 1.2 billion in committed capital, principally provided by international institutional investors such as pension funds.
+Nordic Capital Advisors have local offices in Sweden, the UK, the US, Germany, Denmark, Finland and Norway.
+For further information about Nordic Capital, please visit www.nordiccapital.com.